dev-32/ImageClassifier/README.md

 ## Introduction

 Image classification is a fundamental task in computer vision, and deep learning models have achieved remarkable performance in this domain.
-This project demonstrates how to leverage a pretrained model from TensorFlow Keras to create a robust image classifier.
+This project demonstrates how to leverage a pre-trained model from TensorFlow Keras to create a robust image classifier.
 You can use this classifier to classify images into various categories or classes based on the objects or patterns present in them.

 ## Features

-- Uses a pretrained model for image classification.
+- Uses a pre-trained model for image classification.
 - Supports a wide range of image formats (JPEG, PNG, etc.).
 - Easy-to-use command-line interface for predicting images.
 - Customizable for different datasets and categories.